Animals Need Us❣️

 Less than 1 year of residency.
 We believe that a consistent and stable environment is necessary for a healthy, happy dog.
-Frequent changes in environment can cause anxiety, stress and fear and may ultimately lead to behavioral problems and may result in the rescue dog being returned, re-homed, dumped or taken to the shelter.
+Frequent changes in environment can cause anxiety, stress and fear that may ultimately lead to behavioral problems and result in the rescue dog being returned, re-homed, dumped or taken to the shelter.

 No fence / partial fence.
 Although not required for every adoption, in most cases a fence is required for our rescues.
-General recommendations are that all dogs larger than a chihuahua should have the opportunity to stretch their legs and run un-tethered in a fenced yard.
+General recommendations are that all dogs larger than a Chihuahua should have the opportunity to stretch their legs and run un-tethered in a fenced yard.
 Absence of a fence alone may not require participation in the program, but in conjunction with other items may be considered.

 Rents / Live with parents / Base housing and/or Active Military / Dormitory / Group Housing / other.
-Although we have adopted many pets into the types of homes listed above, we strongly consider housing during our review.
+Although we have adopted many pets into the types of homes listed, we strongly consider housing during our review.
 We have found that in some cases, these types of housing arrangements can be temporary or suddenly change, leaving the tenant and the pet in dire straits.
 We will consider the following during our review: the landlords/complex policies, the parent’s willingness to co-sign, base housing policies & term of station, dormitory policies and number of residents.
 This alone may not require participation in the program but in conjunction with other items may be considered.

 First-time pet owner.
 Applicants who have not owned and been financially responsible for a pet yet.
-We do not consider childhood pets, pets financially cared for by another party, pets that have been pet sat, or family member’s pets.
+We do not consider childhood pets, pets financially cared for by another party, pets that have been pet sat, or a family member’s pets.

 Lack of vet records.
 Owns/owned a pet, but has a lack of consistent vet records.
 We require proof of both yearly vaccinations and monthly heartworm prevention.

 Age.
 Applicants must be 21 or older.
 We also consider age as it pertains to an individual dog.
-Younger applicants may not be suitable for high maintenance dogs or costly to maintain dogs, alternatively older applicants may not be suitable for younger, high energy dogs.
+Younger applicants may not be suitable for high maintenance dogs or costly to maintain dogs, while older applicants may not be suitable for younger, high energy dogs.
 This alone does not require participation in the program, but in conjunction with other items may be considered

 What Dogs Are Available On The Map?